- Gender: Female

 - Condition: Spinal Muscular Atrophy

-- Prior device: Permobil C350
+- Prior Device: Permobil C350

-- Main use: Home, public transportation and work
+- Main Use: Home, public transportation and work

 What’s your story?

 I was diagnosed with Spinal Muscular Atrophy at the age of 2.
-Walking was always difficult but I became fully dependant on a wheelchair by age 9.
+Walking was always difficult but I became fully dependent on a wheelchair by age 9.
 I used a manual wheelchair for most of my life because it allowed me more flexibility in the small Oklahoma town I grew up in which lacked accessibility.
 I spent many years as a Goodwill Ambassador for the Muscular Dystrophy Association where I traveled locally to raise awareness and funds for children and adults with neurological diseases.
 At the age of 17, I moved to San Francisco to attend university.
 Living in a walkable urban environment allowed me to transition into a power chair and gain my independence where I could get around either on sidewalks or with public transportation.
 This inspired a new chapter of advocacy work — writing and speaking for better accessibility on mass transit for people with disabilities.